civicrm/civicrm-dev-docs/docs/testing/qunit.md

 To see an example test-suite:

-1. Inspect the example code "civicrm/tests/qunit/example"
+1. Inspect the example code `civicrm/tests/qunit/example`

 2. Run the example code by logging into CiviCRM as administrator and
    visiting:

    http://localhost/civicrm/dev/qunit/civicrm/example

-   (Modify "localhost" to match your CiviCRM installation.)
+   (Modify `localhost` to match your CiviCRM installation.)

 To create a new test-suite:

-1. Determine a name for the new test-suite, such as "my-stuff".
+1. Determine a name for the new test-suite, such as `my-stuff`.

-2. Copy "civicrm/tests/qunit/example" to "civicrm/tests/qunit/my-stuff"
+2. Copy `civicrm/tests/qunit/example` to `civicrm/tests/qunit/my-stuff`

-3. Edit the "civicrm/tests/qunit/my-stuff/test.php" to load your JS file (my-stuff.js) as well as any special dependencies (jQuery plugins, Backbone, etc).
+3. Edit the `civicrm/tests/qunit/my-stuff/test.php` to load your JS file (my-stuff.js) as well as any special dependencies (jQuery plugins, Backbone, etc).

-4. Edit the "civicrm/tests/qunit/my-stuff/test.js"
+4. Edit the `civicrm/tests/qunit/my-stuff/test.js`

 5. To run the test-suite, login to CiviCRM as administrator and visit:

    http://${base_url}/civicrm/dev/qunit/${extension}/${suite}

-   For example, suppose the base_url is "localhost", and suppose the qunit test is part of the core codebase (aka extension="civicrm"), and suppose the suite is "my-stuff".
+   For example, suppose the base_url is `localhost`, and suppose the qunit test is part of the core codebase (aka extension=`civicrm`), and suppose the suite is `my-stuff`.
 Then navigate to:

    http://localhost/civicrm/dev/qunit/civicrm/my-stuff